juny62017/tower-turn/README.md

 ## THEME
 Theme: Endless Game

-WAHY -  My project totally fits the Endless Game theme because there are absolutely zero levels, no finish line, and no final boss.
+WHYY -  My project totally fits the Endless Game theme because there are absolutely zero levels, no finish line, and no final boss.
 The game loop literally runs forever.
 The 3D camera just keeps scrolling up and up infinitely as long as you keep landing blocks on the tower.
 The game only stops when you eventually mess up and drop a block completely into the void